neokarasu/CryptoCurrency/README.md

 Plan to change:
 - Add actual fees (if any site supplies this through an API)
-- Fix some of the logic & implement improved exit-cashout logic instead of estimates
-- Reduce necessary manual input for balances on exchanges
 - Add ATH (all time high and 2/3 of ATH as info if any site supplies this through an API)